What is personal liability coverage?

 - Your own injuries or damages: Personal liability coverage doesn't apply to accidental injuries or damages you cause to you or your family.
 Instead, your health insurance or property insurance may apply.

 - Business claims: Any claims against you that relate to your business or profession are not covered by personal liability coverage.

 How much personal liability coverage do I need?

-Homeowners and renters policies commonly offer three limits of personal liability insurance coverage: $100,000, $300,000, and $500,000.
+Homeowners and renters policies commonly offer three limits of personal liability coverage: $100,000, $300,000, and $500,000.

-You should also consider how risky your property is: Do you own a pool?
+You should also consider how risky your property is: Do you own a swimming pool?
 Do you have a trampoline in your yard?
 These are called attractive nuisances for good reason; they raise the risk of a child wandering onto your property and injuring themselves.
 So, if you have any enticing backyard features, consider raising your personal liability coverage limit to offset the increased risk.

-How much does personal liability insurance cost?
+How much does personal liability coverage cost?